What is your full-time job?

 What advice you can give to current students in the School of Journalism?

 In my last semester, I had advertising sales class, which was considered a difficult class.
 I sold ads in an area near Parkade Plaza and had great success doing it.
 Prior to this experience, I knew newspapers were fun, but I didn’t know what I wanted to do.
-With that experience, I was able to see success and knew it was what I exactly wanted to do.
+With that experience, I was able to see success and knew it was what I wanted to pursue.

 What is one thing that would surprise people about you?